Military

 During 1959, Aeroflot introduced two new types of turboprop airliner: the An-10, a high-wing four-engined airliner, and the 11-18, a sleek-looking low-wing four-engined turbo-prop (the same name but a different type to the earlier piston-engined aircraft).
 Both types gradually replaced hundreds of ll-12s, ll-14s and Li-2s which were relegated to routes within its base directorates.

 The An-10 was the initial version with accommodation for 84 passengers and a 'play-room' for children at the rear.
-It entered service in July 1959 on routes from Simferopol to Moscow and Kiev.
 The An-10A developed version had a 2m longer fuselage and accommodated 100 to 130 passengers.
 It entered service in February 1960.
 An-10A also operated on skis in the far north of the Soviet Union.

 NEWSLETTER